The State of Florida issues COVID-19 updates

 FLORIDA DEPARTMENT OF REVENUE

-- The Department of Revenue has created a dedicated webpage to provide information to child support customers who have questions about the child support offset for Economic Impact Payments under the CARES Act.
+- The Department of Revenue has created a dedicated webpage for child support customers who have questions about the child support offset for Economic Impact Payments under the CARES Act.
 Under federal law, these payments are subject to federal offset for persons who owe past-due support.

 - The Department of Revenue (DOR) has a dedicated COVID-19 webpage for tax-related questions and information.